Pupillometry: Manual vs. automated pupil assessment

 According to the new American Heart Association guidelines, most deaths attributable to post-cardiac arrest brain injury are due to active withdrawal of life-sustaining treatment based on a predicted poor neurological outcome.
 The NPi and automated pupillometry have recently been included in the updated 2020 American Heart Association (AHA) Guidelines for Cardiopulmonary Resuscitation (CPR) and Emergency Cardiovascular Care (ECC) as an object measurement supporting brain injury prognosis in patients following cardiac arrest.

 A study published in the Journal of Neurosurgery found that automated pupillometers may signal an early warning of potential delayed cerebral ischemia and enable preemptive escalation of care.

-The American Journal of Critical Care revealed that critical care and neurosurgical nurses consistently underestimated pupil size, were unable to identify anisocoria, and incorrectly assessed pupil reactivity.
+The American Journal of Critical Care revealed that critical care and neurosurgical nurses consistently underestimated pupil size, were unable to identify anisocoria, and incorrectly assessed pupil reactivity (sPLR).
 It concluded that automated pupillometry is a necessary tool for accuracy and consistency, and that it might facilitate earlier detection of subtle pupil changes, allowing more effective and timely diagnostic and treatment interventions.

 In addition, a study from The University of Texas Southwestern Medical Center compared 2,329 manual pupillary exams performed simultaneously by two examiners (neurology and neurosurgery attending and resident physicians, staff nurses, and mid-level practitioners) under identical conditions and showed low inter-examiner reliability.
 The American Association of Critical-Care Nurses (AACN) Procedure Manual for High Acuity, Progressive and Critical Care, 7th Edition, and the American Association of Neuroscience Nurses (AANN) Core Curriculum for Neuroscience Nursing, 6th Edition, now include sections illustrating how use of a pupillometer removes subjectivity and allows pupillary reactivity to be trended in a consistent, objective, and quantifiable way.
 The AACN Procedure Manual, which was extensively reviewed by more than 100 experts in critical care nursing, is the authoritative reference for procedures performed in critical care settings, and the AANN curriculum is a comprehensive resource for practicing neuroscience nurses.

 Advancements in mobile-based automated pupillometry have been made in recent years to accommodate for the growing number of mobile phones being used in healthcare.
-Notably, brightlamp, Inc. has secured the first intellectual property relating to mobile quantitative pupillometry.
+Notably, Brightlamp, Inc. has secured the first intellectual property relating to mobile quantitative pupillometry.

+Software vs. hardware pupillometers

+Conventional pupillometers measure pupil size using infrared cameras in specialized hardware.
+Software pupillometers measure pupil size using a smartphone camera and light source coupled with sophisticated image processing (e.g. computer vision) technology.
+Several studies have demonstrated that software based pupillometers have comparable accuracy to dedicated hardware pupillometers.
+By using specialized machine learning algorithms, smartphone pupillometers can compensate for differences in ambient lighting, potentially improving accuracy.
+Smartphone pupillometry has been clinically validated in the context of traumatic brain injury, sports-related concussion, and acute large vessel occlusion.
+Due to the high cost of hardware pupillometers (typically thousands of US dollars per unit), software pupillometers have been proposed as a more viable alternative.
+In addition to their clinical uses, the smaller format and high accessibility make smartphone pupillometers suitable for low resource settings and austere environments, such as hyperbaric conditions.